aakashbisht0704/swasth-prameh/deploy/README_DEPLOY.md

 ### Updates

-The application automatically updates when you push to the `main` branch.
+Deployments happen automatically when you push to `main`.
+The GitHub Actions workflow connects to the VPS and runs `deploy/deploy.sh`, which:

+1. Fetches the latest commit on `main`
+2. Seeds `.env` from `deploy/env.deploy` if requested
+3. Pulls fresh Docker base layers
+4. Rebuilds images and restarts the stack
+5. Executes `deploy/healthcheck.sh`

 For manual updates:

 ```bash
 # Pull latest changes